 The NordicTrack elliptical lineup consists of two series: FreeStride Trainer Ellipticals and Front Drive Ellipticals.
 Although the NordicTrack doesn’t offer a hybrid elliptical-bike combination, the FreeStride machines are designed to have three options to manipulate your stepping pattern to mimic running, stepping, or the traditional elliptical pattern.
-Our product testers like the FS10i and FS14i machines but thought they are priced a little high for what you get, but you can read all about it in our in-depth reviews on both.
+Our expert product testers have used (and enjoy) the FS10i and FS14i, our testers agree that both machines have an expensive price tag for what you get.

-ProForm’s most comparable machine to the top-rated Commercial 14.9 is the Carbon EL.
+ProForm’s most comparable machine to the top-rated AirGlide 14i is the Carbon EL.
 This is not ProForm’s most high-end option, either.
 It offers an affordable at-home, low-impact training option at a reasonable price point under $1,000.

 The lower price point reflects the fact the Carbon EL doesn’t have a built-in touchscreen.
 That means you’ll have to use your own device to connect to iFIT, but the Bluetooth capabilities still allow you to take advantage of automatic trainer control, where your resistance levels change based on coaching cues.

 Both machines are front-drive machines with similar footprints and feature silent magnetic resistance.
-They also have Bluetooth capabilities, however neither have the ability to connect with a heart rate monitoring device (or have pulse sensors built in).
+They also have Bluetooth capabilities, however only the NordicTrack AirGlide 14i has the ability to connect with a heart rate monitoring device.

 Here is a closer look at how the specs compare: